SnailCharger/davan690.github.io/_posts/2019-05-08-reproducible-code.md

 ### packrat

 In mid-August of 2016, Eric Nantz of the R-Podcast converted me to packrat (by Kevin Ushey and others at RStudio), a package that lengthens the shelf life of R projects.
 [Packrat](https://rstudio.github.io/packrat/) maintains local snapshots of dependencies so that your project won't break when external packages are updated.
 Just be sure your current working directory is the root directory of your project when you run remake::make() or the Makefile.
-Also, if you use a shell.sh with your Makefile, be sure to modify module load R so that it points to the version of R corresponding to your packrat library.
-You can learn more about packrat with the hands-on walkthrough.
+Also, if you use a shell.sh with your Makefile, be sure to modify module load R so that it points to the version of R corresponding to your 'packrat' library.
+You can learn more about packrat with the hands-on walk-through.

 ### ProjectTemplate